 Stock the Bathroom

-Before people arrive, make sure to deep clean the guest bathrooms, as well as any main-level bathrooms.
-Ensure cabinets are fully stocked with necessities, such as toilet paper, soap, towels, and lotions.
-Or place a decorative basket on the counter and fill it with travel-sized items to give your home a hotel-like feel.
+Before people arrive, make sure to deep clean the guest bathrooms and any main-level bathrooms.
+Take the time before the party to stock the cabinets with bathroom essentials like towels, washcloths, toilet paper, soap, and lotions, so you don’t have to spend time during the party making sure the bathroom stays stocked.
+You can even place a decorative basket on the counter and fill it with travel-sized items to give your home a hotel-like feel.

 Tidy the Living Areas